[LeetCode] 91. Decode Ways

 A message containing letters from

-is being encoded to numbers using the following mapping:'A' -> 1 'B' -> 2 ...
+A-Z is being encoded to numbers using the following mapping:'A' -> 1 'B' -> 2 ...
 'Z' -> 26

 Given an encoded message containing digits, determine the total number of ways to decode it.